radiodee1/pic-show.nvim/README.md

 prompt where you would normally enter 'y' or 'n'.

-You could type
+You could type this
 ```
 Open in viewer?
 (Y/n/name): y
 ```
-or you could type
+or you could type this
 ```
 Open in viewer?
 (Y/n/name): n
 ```